 - 1 teaspoon fresh dill finely chopped, or more to taste

-- 1-2 tablespoons fresh spinach finely chopped (mix in or use lightly, like parsley)
+- 1 to 2 tablespoons fresh spinach finely chopped (mix in or use lightly, like parsley)

 - pepper to taste